Georgia town described as 'war zone' after tornado causes ‘heavy damage’

 The city of Newnan, Georgia, southwest of Atlanta, suffered "heavy damage" from deadly tornadoes that swept through from Alabama overnight, a tweet from the city said early Friday.

-The damage included destroyed homes and downed trees, WSB-TV in Atlanta reported.
+The damage included destroyed homes and downed trees, FOX 5 in Atlanta reported.

+Several residents were reportedly injured during the storm and one man died of a heart attack.

 Several posts on social media used the term "war zone" to describe the destruction.